glegoux/jekyll-tech-blog/src/_posts/2019-01-21-getting-started.md

 Why using it rather than HTML?
 Because it is more handy to use for the writer, and all advantages of the HTML are preserved for the:

-* Reader: The generated HTML content is compatible with all web browsers, nothing change.
+* **Reader**: The generated HTML content is compatible with all web browsers, nothing change.
-* Writer: The structured Markdown content and the style continue being separated, you can modify the one without interfering with the another one.
+* **Writer**: The structured Markdown content and the style continue being separated, you can modify the one without interfering with the another one.
 But in addition, it is easier to create then modify its article, the content is more human-readable and shorter than the HTML.

 With the 3 following sections: `Text`, `Informatics code` and `Mathematics formula`, see how to create your content with the right syntax through examples.